This post may contain affiliate links, view our disclaimer for details.

 • Wire Cooling Rack

-STEP 3: In a large bowl, combine the softened vegan butter and light brown sugar.
-Mix until fluffy.
+In a large bowl, combine the melted and softened vegan butter as well as the light brown sugar.

-STEP 6: Use a cookie scoop to place dough balls onto the baking sheet, spacing them about 2 inches apart.
+Use a cookie scoop to place dough balls onto the baking sheet, spacing them about 2″ apart.
+Flatten the dough balls so they’re about 1/2″ thick.

-Once your Irish oatmeal cookies have completely cooled, it’s time to enjoy them!
+Once your cookies have completely cooled, it’s time to enjoy them!

 Pair them with a cold glass of almond milk for a vegan treat.
 These cookies are also wonderful alongside a cup of hot tea or coffee